MichalOleszak/momisc/README.md

 # momisc
-A set of miscellaneous functions I find useful
+A set of miscellaneous functions I find useful.